-Inside Kim Kardashian and Kanye West's Life at Home as Self-Quarantine Continues - E!
-Online
+Inside Kim Kardashian and Kanye West's Life at Home During Quarantine

-Kim Kardashian and Kanye West are "making the most" of the time they are able to spend with each other during this quarantine.
+Kim Kardashianand Kanye West are "making the most" of the time they are able to spend with each other during this quarantine.

 In the days pre-pandemic, the famous couple were constantly working or attending to their kids' needs, but with Los Angeles' stay at home order in effect, things have definitely slowed down for the pair.
 A source close to the family tells E!
 News that Kim and Kanye are "making the most" of these unprecedented times.